‘How Can I Support Her?’ Network Empowers Women Woodlands Owners

 “And ultimately we’re encouraging them to adopt practices that will benefit the environment and the landowners themselves.”

-n 2017 the Vermont Land Trust hosted a series of woodland walks as part of the organization’s 40th
+In 2017 the Vermont Land Trust hosted a series of woodland walks as part of the organization’s 40th anniversary.

 At one of the privately owned properties, in Groton, Vt., three generations of a family were represented: an older couple that bought the land decades earlier; their children, including two sons who now take a more active role in management, such as occasional timber harvests; and their grandchildren.
 The family members reflected on the pivotal role this remote piece of land has played in their lives, and the joy of sharing it with succeeding generations.

 During the walk, which was led by a female forestry consultant, Caitlin Cusack, the land trust forester, had a chance to chat with one of the younger nieces, in her 20s or 30s, who expressed an interest in being more involved with managing the land.
 “She seemed to be really interested in carrying the torch in the management of her family’s land,” Cusack says.